GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt subplot set** *row,col* [ **-A**\ *fixedlabel*] [ **-C**\ *side*\ /*clearance*\ [**u**\ ] ] [ |SYN_OPT-V| ]

-Before you start plotting into a panel you must first select the active panel.
+Before you start plotting you must first select the active subplot.
-Note: Any **-J** option passed when plotting subplots must not give the final width or scale since the dimensions of the map is completely determined by the panel size and your region.
+Note: Any **-J** option passed when plotting subplots must not give the width or scale since the dimensions of the map is completely determined by the subplot size and your region.
 Specifying map width will result in an error.
+For Cartesian plots: If you want the scale to apply equally to both dimensions then you must specify **-Jx** [The default **-JX** will fill the subplot using unequal scales].

 Required Arguments
 ------------------

 *row,col*
-    Sets the current plot panel until further notice.
-As an alternative, you may instead append **-c**\ *row,col* to the first plot command you issue in the panel.
+    Sets the current subplot until further notice.
+As an alternative, you may instead supply **-c**\ *row,col* to the first plot command you issue in the subplot.
-    GMT maintains information about the current subplot and panel.
+    GMT maintains information about the current figure and subplot.

 Optional Arguments
 ------------------